dmesh-io/lambda-cdk-template/README.md

 ## Configs

-You must provide a config path that contains these files in this directory structure:
+You must provide a config path that contains these files in this directory structure OR create an empty configs directory:

 ```text
 .